-If you fail to attend a final exam or placement and your application is declined, the result is most likely a mark of zero for the assessment and, if the assessment is compulsory, an ‘Absent Fail’ grade for the unit of study.
+If possible, while you wait for the outcome of your application, you should continue to work on and submit your assessments or prepare to sit for your exams.
+There is no guarantee that your application will be approved.
+If you fail to attend an exam or placement and your application is declined, the result is most likely a mark of zero for the assessment and, if the assessment is compulsory, an 'Absent Fail' grade for the unit of study.

 An application cannot be changed once submitted, but you can ask to withdraw one or more requests in your application.
 You can do this at any time before the release of results for that assessment or the delivery of a replacement assessment, whichever occurs first.